jona1115/cats_dogs_acceleration/documentations/tflite_c_on_kria/README.md

-#### In this tutorial, I will guide you on how to compile Tensorflow Lite on the Kria board, this tutorial probably works with other Xilinx boards.
+#### In this tutorial, I will guide you on how to compile Tensorflow Lite (for C) on the Kria board, this tutorial probably works with other Xilinx boards.

 Tested and worked with:
 - Xilinx Kria KV260 Board